saltstack/salt/doc/ref/configuration/master.rst

 * Use one worker thread per 200 minions.
 * The value of ``worker_threads`` should not exceed 1½ times the available CPU cores.
+* When the master also runs syndics, count the syndic's own outgoing ``fire_master`` calls and the syndic's return traffic as additional load on the master's worker pool.
+A common starting point for a multi-syndic master is ``worker_threads = (200-minion units) + (1 per active syndic)``, then scaled up with monitoring.
+Low CPU utilisation does **not** indicate spare capacity here — workers spend most of their time waiting on the request channel, so saturation shows up as request timeouts and stalled publishes rather than load average.

 .. note::
     When the master daemon starts, it is expected behaviour to see